Individualisation Symposium 2025

 25 March 2025

-The event brings together researchers from various disciplines of natural sciences, social sciences and humanities to facilitate the discourse on current findings and new perspectives in individualisation research across disciplinary boundaries.
+The event brought together researchers from various disciplines of natural sciences, social sciences and humanities to facilitate the discourse on current findings and new perspectives in individualisation research across disciplinary boundaries.

-This year's symposium is dedicated to integrating human and animal research – with a particular focus on transitional periods and turning points across the lifespan.
+This year's symposium was dedicated to integrating human and animal research – with a particular focus on transitional periods and turning points across the lifespan.

 Individualisation Smyposium 2025 – Poster